jeremytammik/tbc/a/1930_revit_server.md

 <li><a href="http://thebuildingcoder.typepad.com/blog/2017/02/revitserverapilib-truss-members-and-layers.html">Revit Server API Lib, Truss Members and Layers</a></li>
 </ul>

-**Response:** Thanks for your solution, your answer helped me a lot; after reading these articles，I still have a question: after getting the Revit Server filepath, how do I open the file by Revit API?
+**Response:** Thanks for your solution, your answer helped me a lot; after reading these articles, I still have a question: after getting the Revit Server file path, how do I open the file by Revit API?

-**Answewr:** I created several add-ins to manage Revit Server files.
+**Answer:** I created several add-ins to manage Revit Server files.
 One of them is to batch export Navisworks files from the Revit Server and the other one for exporting Revit files.

 I didn't use the Revit Server API.